Sir Reginald Rowe

 In Lilian Baylis: A Biography By Elizabeth Schafer: “Rowe was a philanthropist, poet and novelist who also wrote about rowing (he was an Oxford blue in the 1890s).
 He became a governor of the Vic in the early 1920s and his expertise in law and in finance were vital assets to the theatre for many years.
 He loved the theatre, he wrote plays, he fought many legal battles for the Vic and the Wells, but he also supported social housing projects…”

-Andrew Behan has researched Rowe: Sir Reginald Percy Pfeiffer Rowe was born on 11 April 1868 and his birth was registered in West Derby, Liverpool, Lancashire.
-He was the fifth son of the fourteen children of William Rowe and Sarah Amelia Rowe née Pfeiffer.
+Andrew Behan has researched Sir Reginald Percy Pfeiffer Rowe.
+He was born on 11 April 1868 and his birth was registered in West Derby, Liverpool, Lancashire.
+He was the fifth son of the fourteen children of Charles Rowe (1819-1876) and Sarah Amelia Rowe née Pfeiffer (1825-1912).
 His father was a merchant.
 He was baptised on 21 May 1868 at Holy Trinity Church, Breck Road, Walton Breck, Liverpool and the family were residing in Elm House, Anfield.
 The 1871 census shows that the family had moved to 13a Porchester Terrace, Paddington where he was living with his parents, five of his siblings, a brother-in-law, three cousins, a butler, a cook, three housemaids, a page and three nurses.
 The 1881 census informs that he was a boarding scholar at Clifton College, Bristol.

 He was forty-six years of age when war was declared but despite this he was desperate to play a part in the war.
 Initially he became a committee member of The United Arts Volunteer Force that was formed within days of the outbreak of war.
 It was a Home Defence unit and its ranks were open ‘to all the Members of the Dramatic, Musical, Literary and Artistic Professions … including Art Students and the Staffs of Theatres, who from professional or other unavoidable reasons are at present unable to join the active or Territorial Forces, and is to afford facilities for drill and rifle practice under fully qualified Army instructors, until final instructions have been received from the War Office’.